New Zealand has one of the worst rates of family violence in the world.

 We have a member Network of organisations who are just a phone call or visit away.
 If you or your children are victims of any type of family violence, ACT NOW.
 Contact the agency that has the service you require.

 If you are in serious, immediate danger, dial 111 NOW.
-If you are unsure who you should contact and your situation is URGENT, phone 0800 REFUGE or 0800 733 843 to talk to Wellington Women’s Refuge or Te Whare Rokiroki Māori Women’s Refuge.
+If you are unsure who you should contact and your situation is URGENT, phone 0800 REFUGE or 0800 733 843 or talk to Wellington Women’s Refuge or Te Whare Rokiroki Māori Women’s Refuge.

 In 2019/20 Women’s Refuges received 42,510 crisis calls which is 116 calls per day.